jordan4ibanez/Project_Zero/README.md

 ### **Please note:** I am a programmer, not an artist.
 The base game will be an absolute bodge of assets for now.

+I'm also practicing pure OOP for this.
+So it might look strange!

 ## Project goals:
 0. Fun
 1. Clean code